 Closing the sale is a pair of patinated and polychrome bronze busts, "Janissaire du Sultan Mahmoud II" and "Jeune Fille du Caire" by French artist Emile Coriolan Hippolyte Guillemin.
 Guillemin was a leading sculptor in Orientalist art, a popular genre of second half of the 19th century, and these two highly detailed busts are prime examples of his work (pre-sale est. $180,000-240,000).

 The Fine American and European Furniture and Decorative Arts auction will be on preview in the New York offices of Bonhams before the auction from January 14-18, 2012 and will coincide with Americana Week in New York City.
-The illustrated auction catalog for the sale will be available online for review and purchase in the weeks preceding the sale at www.bonhams.com/us.
+The illustrated auction catalogue for the sale will be available online for review and purchase in the weeks preceding the sale at www.bonhams.com/us.

 Julie Saunders Guinta